No one noticed this giant blooper in the iconic Pretty Woman ❤️❤️

 Julia Roberts has a drink with Richard Gere in a scene from the film ‘Pretty Woman', 1990.
 (Photo by Buena Vista/Getty Images)

 However, everything changed when Disney took the reins.
-The preferred to downplay the themes of class and work in .
+The company preferred to downplay the themes of class and sex work in Los Angeles.
 Instead, Disney gave it a large budget and turned it more into a a romantic comedy.

 Al Pacino turned down the lead role